-At the remarkable age of 16, the creator of the legendary Sacher-Torte, Franz Sacher (1816-1907), did not only invent a unique and world-famous dessert at the court of Fürst Metternich, but also laid the foundation of a widespread cake and hotel dynasty.
+At the remarkable age of 16, the creator of the legendary Sacher-Torte, Franz Sacher (1816-1907), not only invented a unique and world-famous dessert at the court of Fürst Metternich, but also laid the foundation of a widespread cake and hotel dynasty.

-In 1964, Carl-Ferdinand Sacher, great grandson of the creator of the Sacher-Torte, and his wife Franziska Barbara founded the "Pension Sacher am Stephansplatz" in Vienna.
-Today the fifth generation after Franz Sacher undergoes great efforts for the well-being and comfort of their international guests.
+In 1964, Carl-Ferdinand Sacher, great-grandson of the creator of the Sacher-Torte, and his wife, Franziska Barbara, founded the "Pension Sacher am Stephansplatz" in Vienna.
+Today, the fifth generation after Franz Sacher undertakes great efforts for the well-being and comfort of their international guests.